arecvlohe/arecvlohe.github.io/src/pages/posts/2021-09-27-attending-aises-nc.md

 ### NSA
   - [Regime change in Bolivia](https://fpif.org/ending-regime-change-in-bolivia-and-the-world/)

-This is just what I could find with a simple search.
-There is probably much more out there and certainly more to include from a historical perspective.
-Don't get me wrong, I would love to spend time at AISES National Conference and talk face-to-face with other Native technologists and scientists.
-But knowing what I know now, I can't in good conscious contribute my time and energy to a conference that enthusiastically accepts support from some of the largest entities harming our relatives to the north and south.
+This is what I could find with a simple search.
+There are many more examples out there from a historical perspective and with other sponsors.
+Don't get me wrong, I would love to spend time at the AISES National Conference and talk face-to-face with other Native technologists and scientists.
+But knowing what I know now, I can't in good conscience contribute my time and energy to a conference that enthusiastically accepts support from some of the largest entities harming our relatives to the north and south.
 If it takes these entities' donations in order for the conference to exist, in my opinion, I'd rather it not.
 We can do so much better for ourselves, our peoples, and our ancestors.
 It's time we start.